lawrencemcdaniel-dot-com/html/freshfrommexico.com/wp-content/plugins/the-events-calendar-eventbrite-tickets/readme.txt

 * Sell tickets from your event's page via Eventbrite
 * Create tickets in your WordPress dashboard
-* Import Eventbrite events by ID
+* Import Eventbrite events manually or automatically

 If you make a new account with Eventbrite, please use our referral code: <a href='http://www.eventbrite.com/r/etp'>http://www.eventbrite.com/r/etp</a>.